DATA SEGMENT

 START:

-START is the label used to show the starting point of the code which is written in the Code Segment. : is used to define a label as in C programming.
+is written in the Code Segment. : is used to define a label as in C

-The above three line code is used to print String or Message present in the character Array till $ symbol which tells the compiler to stop.
+The above three line code is used to print String or Message present

 Now, lets understand line by line